Client: Quaker Oats

 Users found out instantly whether they won a $10 gift card.
 A coupon was offered to users with every interaction.

-Every store had an end cap display with a shelf sign communicating both digital coupons through the Dollar General app as well as communication directing people to the online experience.
+Each store had an end cap display and shelf sign that communicated the digital coupons (through the Dollar General app) and directed shoppers to the online experience.

-Many tactics were deployed to drive traffic to www.capncrunchquest.com including banner ads, emails, and a blogger campaign.
+Several tactics drove traffic to www.capncrunchquest.com, including banner ads, emails, and a blogger campaign.

 While we wanted to minimize the amount of mail that hit inboxes, a few thoughtful emails reminded people to use their Cap'n Crunch coupon and alerted winners.